dreamfactorysoftware/dreamfactory-book-v2/content/en/docs/Integrating Salesforce Data/_index.md

     return $result;

-Keep in mind the supported scripting engines (PHP, Python, NodeJS, V8JS) are not incomplete or hobbled versions.
+Keep in mind the supported scripting engines (PHP, Python, NodeJS) are not incomplete or hobbled versions.
 These are the very same engines installed on the same server as DreamFactory, and as such you are free to take advantage of any language-specific packages or libraries simply by installing them on the server.

 ## Conclusion